auth0/docs/articles/tokens.md

 The `id_token` can also be used to call the /delegation endpoint within the Auth0 authentication API to obtain another token for another API. https://auth0.com/docs/auth-api#delegated

-The id token can also be used to call other APIs.
+The `id_token` can also be used to call other APIs.
-(come back to this.
-Make sure the samples we provide help customers do this properly.
-Should each API have its own token?
-Better to exchange 1st token to get a different token specific to the API.  ) https://auth0.com/docs/sequence-diagrams
+(Note - provide samples that illustrate best practices - should each API require a different token? e.g. in sample - Better to exchange first token to get a different token specific to the API.  )

+https://auth0.com/docs/sequence-diagrams

 Further examples of using the id_token to get tokens for another API are at: